opendroneid/receiver-android/supported-smartphones.md

 This document contains a list of compatible smartphones that have been tested for receiving the Direct Remote ID signals from an Unmanned Aircraft (UA) or add-on device following the European and US standards.

+It is part of the documentation for the example Android Remote ID receiver application available [here](https://github.com/opendroneid/receiver-android)

 The current specification of both the ASD-STAN prEN4709-02 (EU version) and the ASTM F3411-19 (US version) standards rely on wireless protocols in the unlicensed spectrum to broadcast the desired identification and telemetry data from UAs to ground observers.
 Particularly, they define transport methods over Bluetooth 4 Legacy Advertising, Bluetooth 5 Long Range (Advertising Extensions over Coded PHY S8), WiFi Beacon and WiFi Neighbor Awareness Network (NAN).
 The main reason for choosing these wireless technologies is that they meet the requirement of being supported on ordinary mobile devices.